Battle of Solferino: Battle of San Martino

 On the northern side of the battlefield the Sardinians, four divisions strong, encountered the Austrians around 7 am.
 A long battle erupted over control of Pozzolengo, San Martino and Madonna della Scoperta.
 The Austrian VIII Corps under Benedek had 39,000 men and 80 guns and was repeatedly attacked by a Sardinian force of 22,000 men with 48 guns.
 The Austrians were able to ward off three Sardinian attacks, inflicting heavy losses upon the attackers; at the end of the day Benedek was ordered to retreat with the rest of the Austrian army, but ignored the order and kept resisting.
-At 20:00 a fourth Sardinian assault finally captured the contested hills, and Benedek withdrew.
+At 8:00 pm a fourth Sardinian assault finally captured the contested hills, and Benedek withdrew.
 The main Sardinian contribution in the overall battle consisted in keeping Benedek's corps deeply engaged throughout the day and preventing the sending of two brigades as reinforcement to the force attacked by the French in Solferino.

 Results

-The battle was a particularly gruelling one, lasting over nine hours and resulting in over 2,386 Austrian troops killed with 10,807 wounded and 8,638 missing or captured.
-The Allied armies also suffered a total of 2,492 killed, 12,512 wounded and 2,922 captured or missing.
+The battle was a particularly gruelling one, lasting over nine hours and resulting in 2,386 Austrian troops killed with 10,634 wounded and 9,290 missing.
+The Allied armies suffered a total of 2,313 killed, 12,102 wounded and 2,776 captured or missing.
 Reports of wounded and dying soldiers being shot or bayonetted on both sides added to the horror.
 In the end, the Austrian forces were forced to yield their positions, and the Allied French-Piedmontese armies won a tactical, but costly, victory.
 The Austrians retreated to the four fortresses of the Quadrilateral, and the campaign essentially ended.